 The most commonly used payment method in the United States is credit cards.
-But eChecks are also a popular method of payment.
-The fees that merchants are charged to process eCheck payments are lower than what is charged for processing credit cards. eCommerce and subscription or recurring revenue business models are the most common users of eCheck payments.
+But eChecks are also a popular method of payment. eCheck merchant processing fees are often lower than credit card processing fees, making it an attractive payment option. eCommerce and subscription or recurring revenue business models are the most common users of eCheck payments.
 However, almost any business that takes digital payments can benefit from accepting eCheck.

 It is common to have eCheck as an accepted form of payment for an eCommerce website.
 Because eChecks allow merchants to process digital payments, there are customers who may prefer it over using a debit or credit card.

 If a customer doesn’t have the sufficient funds to process a payment, the transaction simply won’t go through.
 You do not risk having to pay a return check fee.
 It’s a safer way to accept international transactions.
 There’s also no limit to the monetary amount that an eCheck can be for.
 If you run online stores that sell high-priced products, you can accept this method of payment more efficiently.

 If your business is has a subscription-based or recurring revenue model, eChecks make an ideal form of payment.
 These are also sometimes known as “recurring ACH payments.”
 It is common for property managers to request that tenants fill out a recurring eCheck rent payment form.
 This enables them to deduct rent automatically on a specific day each month from the tenant’s checking account.